atombrenner/photo-timeline/README.md

 - the index should contain the sequence number if necessary to deduplicate photos
 - basic idea: index is just an array of numbers, where the integer part is the Unix timestamp and the fraction is the sequence number
+  - it is important that the path can be derived from the number, in case we need to move existing files to a new place
+  - this implies that below the media root only one file extension is possible, for example `.jpg` or `.mp4`
 - a float64 number is precise enough to have timestamps to the year 2100 with three decimal places for a sequence number
 - the array is sorted in ascending order